Rupt/floatdiff/README.rst

 `dulp`_ measures directed differences between floating point numbers by the counting the discrete spaces between them.

+This implements the distance proposed by an anonymous reviewer of *"On the definition of ulp (x)"* (JM Muller 2005).

+WIP

 .. code-block:: python

     from dulp import dulp